smccafferty/caffyblocks/README.md

 Generally, I have used this where a site may have 10 to 20 custom post types and the publisher desired granular control of the post types' templates.

 ### Usage

+To simplify the explanation I have provided a file within the plugin that gives an example (example.php) on how to implement each piece of CaffyBlocks.
+With the first being the administration portion `CaffyBlocks_Admin_Example` and the second being the usage portion ( `CaffyBlocks_Usage_Example` ).
+The following context explains the terminology used for the data structures.

 TLDR - There are 4 parts, in the following order from beginning to end.
 Foundation
 Buildings